-- Page Select When more rows of data are selected than can be displayed on a single page, click the displayed on a single page, click the displayed on a single page, click is and buttons to display the previous and next page.
+- Page Select When more rows of data are selected than can be displayed on a single page, click the and buttons to display the previous and next page.
 The drop-down list alphabetically lists the first record of each page of data using the sort order of the selected column on that page. - Selected The number of rows selected in the table.
 Includes selections on multiple pages. - Viewing The number of rows in the current page and the total number of rows in all pages.